akielaries/cppREPL/README.md

 # Simple C++ REPL/Shell
-**cppREPL** is a simple interactive shell built on top of the compiler of your choice.
+**cppREPL** is a stupidly simple interactive shell built on top of the compiler of your choice.
+It behaves as a wrapper around the chosen compiler to emulate an interactive session with various features.

 I started this as a simple way to prototype quickly in C++ and from my experience with Python's interactive shell.